Top 10 French Drain Mistakes & How To Avoid Them

 If you have trees around your property, you’ll have to be on the lookout for tree roots during installation.

-All too often, DIY’ers overlook such roots which end up causing problems like clogs and drain failures.
-Remember, water runs through drain pipes which is likely to attract roots.
+All too often, DIY’ers overlook such roots, which end up causing problems like clogs and drain failures.
+Remember, water runs through drain pipes, likely attracting germs.

-One way to avoid this mistake is to have a material placed at the bottom of the trench.
-This, coupled with a layer (several inches thick) of gravel helps prevent root interactions with the drain.
+One way to avoid this mistake is to place a material at the bottom of the trench.
+This, coupled with a layer (several inches thick) of gravel, helps prevent root interactions with the drain.

 These are common mistakes people make when installing French drains.
 With this knowledge, you’re able to avoid repeating the same.
 We also recommend calling a pro for problem-free installation.